bertbaron/paad/README.md

 {:expanded 118357, :visited 39452}
 ```

-This saves an order of magnitude, since every expand will now effectively result in 3 child states
+This saves an order of magnitude, since every expand will now effectively result in three child states
 instead of four.
 This means we should now be able to compute vectors with one more element at the
 same costs.